 Similarly, the bill would allow ISPs to vary charges for Internet access depending on the applications used by a subscriber.
 For example, in Europe, many mobile ISPs ban the use of Internet telephony applications such as Skype; people who want to use these applications on their mobile devices can buy an “Internet telephony option” that allows them to use Internet telephony for an extra fee.
 This allows ISPs to effectively tax certain applications and make them less attractive to users, or to extract more of the value that users derive from the use of those applications.

 Second, even for technical discrimination, the protections afforded by the bill are incomplete.
 The “no throttling” rule only prohibits technical discrimination based on source, destination, or content.
 While this rule would prohibit an ISP from singling out an application by a specific provider for positive or negative treatment, it seems to allow discrimination among classes of applications.
 So an ISP would be prohibited from speeding up Netflix over Hulu or YouTube, or from giving preferential treatment only to its own online video application by throttling unaffiliated ones.
 That’s good.
 But ISPs would be able to steer users towards certain categories of applications and away from others.
 Again, this allows them to distort competition and interfere with user choice.
 For example, ISPs might provide low-delay service that might be used for online gaming to users for a fee, but refuse to offer low-delay service to online telephony applications like Skype or Vonage that might also benefit from this type of service, since that would make these applications more competitive with the ISP’s own telephony offering.
+17 For more on the problems with allowing discrimination among different classes of applications, see van Schewick, supra note 15, at 102-24.

 3. The bill’s exception for reasonable network management does not require application-agnosticism, opening the door to discriminatory network management practices.